ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-economics.md

 title: Ethereum 2.0 Economics - EthHub
-description: A deep dive on the economics in Ethereum 2.0 including staking interest and issuance rate.
+description: A deep dive on the economics in Ethereum 2.0 including staking rewards and issuance rate.

 # Eth 2.0 Economics